ivogeorg/attach_shelf/README.md

    ```
    ros2 topic pub --once /elevator_up std_msgs/msg/String "{}"
    ```
-4. There is no visual change to the robot in the simulator, that is, anything like lifting its top up toward the shelf/cart above it.
+4. There is visual change in that a white band appears in the middle of the robot in the simulator, and the cart may turn a bit.
+Also, anomalously, the cart **flips** so that the reflective plates go on the other side (closer to the desk).
 The lifting and setting down of the cart is clearly visible in the lab.
-It takes about 3.5 seconds to lift or set down completely.
+It takes about 5 seconds to lift or set down completely.
    ![RB1 moving with cart on top](assets/rvb1_moving_with_cart.png)
    ![RB1 moving with cart on top](assets/rb1_moving_with_cart-1.png)
 5. Interestingly enough, the shelf/cart doesn't have to be on top of the RB1 robot to attach to it.
 It would actually "jump" to position when `elevator_up` is written to.